alkhoury98/Kalvad_Test/README.md

 3. Mysql: Database management system.
 4. docker: Docker is a platform and tool designed to make it easier to create, deploy, and run applications by using containers.

-## How to Run

-1. Ensure you have Java 11 installed on your system.
-2. Ensure you have Mysql installed on your system.
-3. Clone this repository.
-4. Build and run the application.

-## How to Run using docker

 1. Ensure you have Java 11 installed on your system.
 2. Clone this repository.